 Born: 1861; Died: 1943; Married: Esther Wall

 Alexander Warwick came from Braidwood, where his father, John, had combined blacksmithing and work as a teamster along the Braidwood to Nelligen Road.
-By 1878 his father bought the Canberra blacksmith’s shop (located near St John’s), which doubled up as the local post office.
+John Warwick was married to Rebecca [nee Fairley], and another of their sons, Frederick Warwick, was also well known in the Canberra district.
+By 1878 his father John had bought the Canberra blacksmith's shop (located near St John's), which doubled up as the local post office.

 Although he must have learned his trade at his father's anvil, Alexander Warwick seems to have been employed as a junior smith in Queanbeyan, as this is his address at the time of his marriage to Esther Wall in 1888.
 It is thought that he was employed by Charles Hawes at the corner of Crawford and Morrisett Streets in the late 1880s.